 Have you ever caught yourself in the middle of a movie, book, or story, and realized that you probably haven't blinked in the last several minutes because you have been gorging on every last little detail that you can find?
-Just totally and completely immersed in the narrative before you.
-It is as if for a brief moment your own life doesn't exist and you are experiencing the life being laid out before you.
-Every time that I look through the moments captured by Zalmy Berkowitz I have the same reaction.
-Image after image after image is a perfect moment of authenticity, frozen in its own space and almost becoming a mirror for what it is to experience life.
+You're just totally and completely immersed in the narrative before you.
+It is as if for a brief moment, your own life doesn't exist, and you are experiencing the life being laid out before you.
+Every time that I look through the moments captured by Zalmy Berkowitz, I have the same reaction.
+Image after image after image is a perfect moment of authenticity, frozen in its own space, and almost becoming a mirror for what it is to experience life.

-I had a video chat with Zalmy to chat with him and ask him some questions about how he sees composition.
-(A subject that he knows quite a lot about and even teaches.
-He even teaches it in Seattle, March 2019. wink wink.)
-The video call goes live and Zalmy pops up.
+I had a video chat with Zalmy to talk with him and ask him some questions about how he sees composition.
+(A subject that he knows quite a lot about and even teaches.)
+The video call goes live, and Zalmy pops up.
 I quickly get the impression that he's locked himself away in a quiet corner of his home for our talk.
 Behind him are bunk beds.
-I wonder to myself "where do the other four of their six kids sleep?"
+I wonder to myself, "where do the other four of their six kids sleep?"
 The sheets and covers are seemingly kicked to the end, and a roller-blades box lays on top of them.
 Zalmy sports a cozy looking green sweater, a dark grizzly beard with a tinge of grey that rests on his chest, clear-rimmed glasses, and on his head, a kippah or yarmulke.
-He has a natural glow and warmth about him, is quick to smile and has, what I would call a zippy personality that accompanies his dry and charismatic humor.
+He has a natural glow and warmth about him, is quick to smile and has, what I would call, a zippy personality that accompanies his dry and charismatic humor.

-We had a wonderful conversation not only about composition but one that also spilled into life itself and more specifically the beautiful chaos that life is.
-When I later went to transcribe our chat I realized that chaos had struck even while we were speaking.
+We had a wonderful conversation not only about composition but one that also spilled into life itself and more specifically, the beautiful chaos that life is.
+When I later went to transcribe our chat, I realized that chaos had struck even while we were speaking.
 Not one bit of it had managed to record.
-You can't really have a re-do of a candid conversation, so after he and I spoke we decided that we'd do take-two via email.
+You can't really have a redo of a candid conversation, so after he and I talked we decided that we'd do take-two via email.
 I'm almost glad, in a way, as I love the way that Zalmy's specific wordings give you such an essence of the impression that he makes.
 I've left his answers just as he emailed them to me.

 Oh, I want to capture everything.
 I’m not an artist trying to make anyone feel anything or try to figure out what’s going on.
-Again, for me, it’s fairly strictly a means to record my life.
-For myself and for my kids.
+Again, for me, it’s fairly strictly a means to record my life for myself and my kids.
 I mean, there will always be ambiguity, and I’m sure my kids (and everyone else obviously) will see something else, but that’s not really my goal.

 I did say that!
 I’d write.
 I think writing is the most powerful of all the human arts and I wish I’d do more of it.
 I’d sooner put down my camera for good than my pen.